lupyuen/lupyuen.github.io/src/avaota.md

   >Image

 ## Get the Home Assistant Token
-## Which we copied from http://localhost:8123/profile/security
+## That we copied from http://localhost:8123/profile/security
 ## export token=xxxx
 . $HOME/home-assistant-token.sh